Simone Tebet: Budget

+2024

+Tebet supported the policy of Fernando Haddad in maintaining a zero deficit to raise confidence in market for the governments other spending.
+This was a policy that President Lula viewed as unattainable, while Haddad encouraged increased taxation to meet the deficit.

+Tebet promised that these cuts to create a zero defict would not cut into environmental initiaves, offering emergency credits as a form of disaster spending to make up revenue to Marina Silva.

+Tebet proposed a budget that required 168 billion reals in additional revenue.

+2025

+In the 2025 budget, Tebet entered into conflict with Haddad over maintaining a zero deficit goal.
+The Ministry of Finance had calculated a 0.5% surplus which would allow more spending but an independent review found a zero deficit, an observed win for Tebet's policy of fiscal responsibility over Haddad's observed market appeasement.
+Tebet's prioritization of a cohesive economic view was supported by experts.

 Political positions

+Tebet has been described as a centre-right and centrist politician by the Brazilian media.
+During her presidential campaign, she said that she represents the "democratic center" and the "Third Way."

 Women's rights

-Tebet considers herself to be a feminist, saying that women's rights should not be a left-wing theme.
 When Tebet assumed the leadership of the feminine caucus, she said that a "feminine perspective" is necessary for policy making in areas such as healthcare, education and public transportation.

 In regards to women's policy, Tebet supports gender quotas for the Congress, saying that 50% is the ideal for all legislative bodies.
 In 2022, Tebet also pledged to have a gender balanced cabinet.
 Tebet opposes the legalization of abortion, but said that it should not be a political taboo.
 As leader of the feminine caucus, she voted against criminalizing abortion in cases of rape.